transportkollektiv/openbike/docs/administrator/tracker/manual.rst

 =================================

 To automatically update locations of your bikes, we use different type of trackers that send their position home.
-To make OpenBike fully flexible in which way trackers send their locations, we're using the concept of small adapter services that translate dthe different ways to send and receive a location to an HTTP call to cykel.
+To make OpenBike fully flexible in which way trackers send their locations, we're using the concept of small adapter services that translate the different ways to send and receive a location to an HTTP call to cykel.

 cykel-ttn
 ---------